 Physical exercise in moderate quantities is also an effective way to tackle erratic emotions.
-Organized physical activity results in the release of the body’s natural stress-busting chemicals.
+This is because organized physical activity results in the release of the body’s natural stress-busting chemicals.

 Mediation and slow, deep breathing help immensely in controlling our emotions.
 This way, you can calm the mind, manage your stress levels and avoid the emotional triggers that lead to smoking relapses.

-The second type of smoking triggers that you should beware of are called pattern triggers.
-These triggers are generally any kind of activities that you tend to relate with the act of smoking.
-For example, lighting up a cigarette when you’re on the telephone, while driving, consuming alcoholic drinks, taking a break from work, watching television, or using the washroom.
+The second type of smoking trigger you should beware of is called pattern trigger.
+These triggers are generally any activities that you tend to relate to the act of smoking—for example, lighting up a cigarette when you’re on the telephone while driving, consuming alcoholic drinks, taking a break from work, watching television, or using the washroom.

 Dealing with Pattern Triggers:

-You can handle pattern triggers by delinking their association with the act of smoking and then replace it towards other activities like chewing gum, reading or listening to music.
-Taking up activities like stress ball squeezing or using a yo-yo can also help you overcome the pattern triggers.
+You can handle pattern triggers by delinking their association with smoking and replacing them with other activities like chewing gum, reading or listening to music.
+In addition, stress ball squeezing or using a yo-yo can help you overcome the pattern triggers.

 Social triggers are occasions that usually include other people who smoke.
-These smoking stimuli usually triggers you to want to smoke when you’re in places such as a bar, concert, social get-together.
+These smoking stimuli usually trigger you to want to smoke in places such as a bar, concerts, or social get-togethers.
 They could also trigger you when you’re with people who are smoking or asks you to join them.

 Dealing with Social Triggers:

-The most effective way to deal with social triggers is to simply avoid such places and people till that time when you’re sufficiently strong to withstand the temptation to smoke.
-Announce to your friend that you have quit smoking and would appreciate if they didn’t smoke around you or offer you a smoke.
+The most effective way to deal with social triggers is to avoid such places and people until you’re sufficiently strong to withstand the temptation to smoke.
+For example, announce to your friend that you have quit smoking and would appreciate it if they didn’t smoke around you or offer you a smoke.
 Similarly, go to smoke-free restaurants and public gatherings.

-The last of the four categories of smoking triggers are known as withdrawal triggers or temptations that are caused by the effect of withdrawal symptoms.
-These triggers range from cigarette cravings, the smell of cigarette smoke, the sight or feel of cigarettes, matchboxes, lighters, restlessness etc. These reactions are basically caused when you quit smoking after a long time and your body tries to cope with the lack of nicotine.
+The last of the four categories of smoking triggers are known as withdrawal triggers or temptations caused by withdrawal symptoms.
+These triggers range from cigarette cravings, the smell of cigarette smoke, the sight or feel of cigarettes, matchboxes, lighters, restlessness etc. These reactions are caused when you quit smoking after a long time, and your body tries to cope with the lack of nicotine.